 Searcher has released a new multi-client 2D and 3D seismic rectification project Offshore South Africa, in collaboration with the Petroleum Agency of South Africa.

-The expanding South Africa 2D and 3D seismic database will be available on Searcher’s on-demand web platform, sAIsmic, for easy access to explorers.
+The South Africa 2D and 3D rectified seismic database is available now on Searcher’s subscription platform, sAIsmic, for easy and instant access to explorers.

 For more information or to request a data viewing, contact us directly: firstname.lastname@example.org